Ethereum - The Invisible Foundation of Smart Contracts

 Ethereum

-High — execution layer for tokenized economies
+High — settlement layer for tokenized economies

 Bitcoin